MMathisLab/FreelyMovingVR4Mice/docs/training_protocols/training_protocol_tolias.md

 - Record the amount of water given to the mouse and the amount of water actually drank, as measured by volume drawn up in syringe.
 Transfer the mouse from the empty cage back to the home cage via the tunnel.
 - Clean the weighing container, empty cage, small plastic dish, and tunnel with 70% isopropyl alcohol between each mouse.

 **During Arena Task Training:** Once the mice are training in the arena, the timing of water allocation is important.
-Wait one hour after the arena session and then give the daily water.
+Wait 10 to 60 minutes after the arena session and then give the daily water.
 This delay was chosen to avoid association of water reward with poor arena performance, while allowing enough time to pass before the next session so the animal will be water motivated the next day.

 (sec:arena-habituation)=
 ## Arena and Reward Port Habituation